 Studies have shown that NR can boost levels of a molecule called nicotinamide adenine dinucleotide (NAD+), which is essential for cellular energy generation and genomic stability, to increase the healthspan and lifespan of mice as well as to prevent age-related diseases.
 Even so, researchers have presented different and sometimes conflicting views on the effects of boosting NAD+ levels on cancer.

-The study in Nature Immunology demonstrated that impairments in tumor-infiltrating T lymphocyte function comes from the accumulation of dysfunctional mitochondria, cellular components that generate energy.
+The study in Nature Immunology demonstrated that impairments in tumor-infiltrating T lymphocyte function come from the accumulation of dysfunctional mitochondria, cellular components that generate energy.
 In the cellular environment in proximity to the tumor (i.e., the tumor microenvironment), T lymphocytes accumulate mitochondria with compromised inner membranes, thin layers that compartmentalize the mitochondria, suggesting mitochondrial dysfunction.

 (Yu et al., 2020 | Nature Immunology) The folds of the inner mitochondrial membrane (i.e., cristae) are increased in T lymphocytes present in normal spleens compared to tumors, indicating that the tumor microenvironment caused T cell mitochondrial dysfunction.
 (G) Cristae numbers and length are increased in the T cells of normal spleens compared to tumors, illustrating that T cell mitochondria function is diminished by the tumor microenvironment.
 (H) The numbers of the inner membranes, the cristae, are significantly lower in T cells of tumors compared to T cells present in normal spleens.
 (I) The lengths of the cristae are significantly lower in T cells of tumors compared to T cells in normal spleens.